mauzware/mauzware/README.md

 👉 Always open to building & contributing to Open Source projects! 🦾
 👉 Currently learning Mobile Pentesting & Reverse Engineering. 📱
 👉 Currently pursuing CompTIA Security+ & CEH Certifications. 📜
-⚡ Fun Fact: yeah, I'm a hardcore gamer duuuuh... 🎮
+⚡ Fun fact: yeah, I'm a hardcore gamer duuuuh... 🎮
 📫 Feel free to reach out if you want to Hack or Learn together!
 Before you do that, just get me a Cookie 🍪

 </td>